|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On August 12, 1942 assigned to the 43rd Bombardment Group, 63rd Bombardment Squadron.
 Assigned to Captain Kenneth D. McCullar.
 Nicknamed "Dinah Might ?" (with a space before the question mark) painted in yellow on the left side of the nose.
 Below the pilot's window was a scoreboard with a single row of bomb markings in yellow.
 Forward of the box were two silhouettes indicating ships claimed and two Japanese flags indicating aircraft claimed.
 Below was a white rectangle painted as the background with two Purple Hearts indicating crew members injured aboard this bomber.

 On October 21, 1942 took off from Mareeba Airfield piloted by 1st Lt.
 Charles N. McArthur, co-pilot SSgt Walter E. Baker (RAAF) navigator 2nd Lt.
 Frank P. Whiteley and bombardier 2nd Lt.
 James P. Stringfield at 1:00pm and arrived at 7 Mile Drome at 6:30pm then departed on a night bombing mission against Rabaul armed with eight 500 lbs bombs and 1,700 gallons of fuel.
 En route to the target via Hood Point to New Britain, the formation encountered low cumulus and thunderstorms flying at 5,000'.
-Over the target at October 23, 1942 at 3:00am, the weather was clear and this B-17 made three bombing runs, claiming a possible hit and two near misses on shipping while accurate and heavy anti-aircraft fire was encountered from the shore line.
-Departing at 15,000' the B-17 encountered heavy rains and thick lines of thunderstorms before landing back at base on October 23, 1942 at 7:00am.
+Over the target on October 23, 1942 at 3:00am, the weather was clear and this B-17 made three bombing runs, claiming a possible hit and two near misses on shipping while accurate and heavy anti-aircraft fire was encountered from the shore line.
+Departing at 15,000' the B-17 encountered heavy rains and thick lines of thunderstorms before landing at 7:00am.

 On August 21, 1942 damaged by Zeros.
 Afterwards, during early September 1942 repaired.
 During late 1942, operated from northern Australia and during 1943 operated from 7 Mile Drome near Port Moresby.